 Christmas Cooking Traditions in Spain: Christmas Eve & the Feast of San Esteban

 Christmas celebrations start early and go long in Spain, as the religious holiday season typically starts in early December with a festival, and lasts into the new year for Los Reyes Magos, or the day of the Three Kings, on January 5 or 6.
-Many of the celebrations also include food, the traditions of which you can discover in a Spain cooking class, such as our Lesson in Andalusia.
+Many of the celebrations also include food, the traditions of which you can discover during our Spain cooking classes and our culinary vacations.

 The feasting, as well as the drinking of cava, doesn’t end there either.
 For one, in the Catalan region and Costa Brava, the Feast of San Esteban is quite popular.
 This meal takes place on December 26, when the family takes the leftover meats and rolls them into pasta to make cannelloni.